 Listen to the market (and your intuition)

 Throughout the spring of 2017, we worked with our investment bank to schedule calls and meetings with a variety of hedge funds, private equity firms, and venture capital groups.
-We’d been entertaining giving up anywhere from 5% to 30% equity in exchange for funding to next two to three years.
+We’d been entertaining giving up anywhere from 5 to 30 percent equity in exchange for funding for the next two to three years.
 But by mid-2017, things were shifting.
 Several big-name funds had entered the picture, and a few wanted to acquire the company outright.

 Then came some of the largest players in the Consumer Packaged Goods (CPG) industry—I was floored when they too showed interest in acquiring us.
 This was the real deal.
 All the major players were at the table, and it gave us a lot of room to negotiate for a higher valuation.

 By now—thanks primarily to countless pitch meetings with retail accounts—we were quite practiced at pitching, reading the room, and fielding tough questions.
-I opened dozens of presentations like this by sharing my story of founding Schmidt’s and examples of our success, then Chris would dive deep into our brand proposition and data.
+I opened dozens of presentations by sharing my story of founding Schmidt’s and examples of our success, then Chris would dive deep into our brand proposition and data.
 He’d developed a thorough presentation of everything we had accomplished alongside each other over the years, and he delivered it with conviction.
-Michael was often quiet in these meetings, but behind the scenes he was a master of establishing personal relationships with lead people on the other side; he had an eccentric way of bending their ear while maintaining a distance that served to improve his prospects, and keep them engaged.
+Michael was often quiet in these meetings, but behind the scenes he was a master of establishing personal relationships with lead people on the other side.
+He had an eccentric way of bending their ear while maintaining a distance that served to improve his prospects and keep them engaged.
 Establishing and maintaining those relationships throughout the process was absolutely crucial.

 The natural personal care products industry had blown up, and it was becoming clear that these large CPG companies were eager to find a way in.
 We’d heard from our contacts at Target and Walmart that their stores were going to be building out significant natural products shelves—room for more brands than they’d ever allotted space for before.
 The movement towards natural was real, and Schmidt’s was at the forefront.

-I knew we needed cash to sustain the business, but selling it altogether had never been part of my thinking.
+I knew we needed cash to sustain the business but selling it outright had never been part of my thinking.
 Once serious interest came in from these big, reputable, long-standing companies, I started to realize a part of me—a big part—would feel relieved to place my business under their guidance and expertise.
 Schmidt’s was becoming a household name.
 It was an amazing feat—one I was incredibly proud of—but it also left me feeling exposed.
 What if we were to suddenly go bankrupt due to some kind of unpredictable disaster or mishap?
 We could get pulled from Target’s shelves permanently; the business could go under.
 While I trusted the team I’d built, anxious thoughts like these kept me up at night.
 How long could I sustain this massive growth?

 We’d finally landed our global placement with Whole Foods, and in July, when we had our big meeting with Costco, I left the meeting knowing in my gut we had landed the deal.
 Soon after, we got the confirmation.
 I was really excited, but I also knew what this meant: another huge growth spurt, when we were still adjusting to the demands of selling in Target and Walmart.
 We needed cash, we needed expertise, we needed to hire.
 It felt like an increasingly heavy burden to navigate through the treacherous waters of global expansion and competition.